tbarbette/npf-docs/docs/source/tests.rst

     - NPF\_ROOT : Path to NPF
     - NPF\_BUILD\_PATH: Path to the build folder of NPF
     - NPF\_REPO: Path to the repository under test
-    - NPF\_testscript\_PATH: Path to the location of the test script path
+    - NPF\_TESTSCRIPT\_PATH: Path to the location of the test script path
     - NPF\_RESULT\_PATH: Path to the result folder (by default when the command is run, or as passed by the --result-path option)
     - NPF\_OUTPUT\_PATH: Path to the output folder (by default as result,unless given with --output-filename)
     - NPF\_NODE\_ID: Index of the node used for the same role, in general 1